Omolara5861/clooper/README.md

 ## How to run this project?

-- Clone to your local box
+- Clone to your local machine
-- Run `npm i` to install packages
+- Run `npm i` to install all necessary packages
 - Run the below script to see the (3) projects in this repo.

 ### Run the Admin Dashboard